renanbandeira/redux-saga-actions/README.md

 npm install --save redux-saga-actions
 ```

-**Important!** `redux-saga-actions` uses native *ES2015 Promises*, if the browser you are targeting doesn't support ES2015 Promises, you habe provide a valid polyfill, such as [the one provided by `babel`](https://cdnjs.cloudflare.com/ajax/libs/babel-polyfill/6.9.1/polyfill.js).
+**Important!** `redux-saga-actions` uses native *ES2015 Promises*, if the browser you are targeting doesn't support ES2015 Promises, you have provide a valid polyfill, such as [the one provided by `babel`](https://cdnjs.cloudflare.com/ajax/libs/babel-polyfill/6.9.1/polyfill.js).

 ## Usage
 First of all to enable `redux-saga-actions`, you have to add `actionsWatcherSaga` in your `sagaMiddleware.run()`, for example like this: